 Inflatable kayaks are a great option for those who have limited storage space, need to transport their kayak frequently, or like the idea of having a backup on hand in case something happens beyond their control.

-However, keep in mind that more expensive inflatable kayaks also tend to be more durable and puncture-resistant than cheaper models.
-It’s always best to do your research before making an investment since many inflatable recreational kayaks can cost as much as regular sit-in models.
+Keep in mind that more expensive inflatable kayaks also tend to be more durable and puncture-resistant than cheaper models.
+It’s always best to do your research before making an investment since many inflatable recreational kayaks can cost as much as (or even more than) regular sit-in models.

 Kayak Construction and Materials